Hemangioblastoma (central nervous system)

-Hemangioblastomas are tumors of vascular origin and occur both sporadically and in patients with von Hippel Lindau (vHL).
-They are WHO grade I tumors that can occur in the central nervous system or elsewhere in the body, including kidneys, liver, and pancreas.
+Hemangioblastomas are tumors of vascular origin and occur both sporadically and in patients with von Hippel Lindau disease.
+They are WHO grade 1 tumors, which can occur in the central nervous system or elsewhere in the body, including kidneys, liver, and pancreas.

 These tumors generally present on imaging as sharply demarcated homogeneous masses composed of a cyst with non-enhancing walls, a mural nodule which vividly enhances, often with prominent serpentine flow voids.

-Hemangioblastomas typically occur in young to middle-aged adults and, although they are the most common primary posterior fossa mass in this demographic, they are nonetheless uncommon in absolute terms.
+Hemangioblastomas typically occur in young to middle-aged adults and, although they are the most common primary intra-axial infratentorial tumor in this demographic, they are nonetheless uncommon in absolute terms.
 They are estimated to account for only 1-2.5% of all intracranial tumors 3,4 and approximately 10% of all posterior fossa tumors 4:

 - peak incidence at around 30-60 years of age, but earlier in patients with vHL